vrikodar/P4ck3t/P4ck3t.md

 ## Hub

  - not very popular today
- - replaced by switches in today's world
+ - replaced by bridges and then bridges by switches.
  - wireless operates in same way as hub